statsmodels/statsmodels/docs/source/distributions.rst

 -------------------

-The `discrete` module contains classes for count distributions that are based on discretizing a continouus distribution, and specific count distributions that are not available in scipy.distributions like generalized poisson and zero-inflated count models.
+The `discrete` module contains classes for count distributions that are based on discretizing a continuous distribution, and specific count distributions that are not available in scipy.distributions like generalized poisson and zero-inflated count models.